pico1881/Esphome-Innova-Climate-Wall-Panel/README.md

 ### Software

 To use this component in your ESPHome configuration, follow the example below.
-NOTE: verify the modbus address of fancoil board, default is 1, to the manual for address settings.
+NOTE: verify the modbus address of fancoil board, default is 1, refer to the device instruction manual for address settings.

 #### Example configuration